boxnbeeson/personal-rmg/README.md

   This command line application requires inquirer, which can be installed using the terminal prompt "npm install inquirer".
 To run the terminal command, one must also have Node.js, which can be installed [here](https://nodejs.org/en/) (for those new to coding, it is recommended to install the LTS version of node.)

   ## <a name="guide">Guide</a><sup><sup><sub>[Table of Contents](#toc)</sub></sup></sup>
-  After dependencies have been installed
+  After dependencies have been installed, open up the main terminal for the project folder and run "node index.js".
+This will prompt the user with a series of questions that will fill in the generateMarkdown.js file.
+The generated readme will be created as "genREADME.md".

   ## <a name="devInfo">Developer's Information</a><sup><sup><sub>[Table of Contents](#toc)</sub></sup></sup>
   Feel free to contact me using the information below if you have any questions or feedback!